ai4urban/ai4urban.github.io/pages/about.md

 *Atmosphere modelling.
 Left: cloud water mesh; right: rainwater structure.*

-*Collaboration work with Institute of Atmospheric Physics, Chinese Academy of Sciences and Institute of Urban Environment, Chinese Academy of Sciences.*
+*Courtesy of Dr Li.
+Collaboration work with Institute of Atmospheric Physics, Chinese Academy of Sciences and Institute of Urban Environment, Chinese Academy of Sciences.*

 #### Urban flow modelling
 ![Urban modelling](../assets/theme/images/urban.png)
 *Fluidity-Urban and 3D Urban Generator can model the airflow in urban areas, providing a high-resolution spatial distribution of pollutants or humidity.
-Courtesy of INHALE and MAGIC projects.*
+Courtesy of Dr Wu, INHALE, and MAGIC projects.*

 ## Work Package 2 (WP2)
 ### AI-based GHG parametrisation scheme in cities